 Nissan announced that LEAF owners worldwide have achieved a staggering milestone, having collectively driven an astonishing three billion kilometres.
-The automaker celebrated the announcement by launching new digital platform, Electrify The World, and opening a pay with energy pop-up café in Paris.
+The automaker celebrated the announcement by launching new digital platform, Electrify

 The pay with energy café is open to the general public in Paris for a limited time only, from the 16th – 18th December this year.
 The Nissan Electric Café offers customers the opportunity to use cutting-edge technology to produce their own energy.
 They can then use this energy as a currency to pay for goods and services, allowing them to experience the electric lifestyle for themselves.

 Gareth Dunsmore, Director of Electric Vehicles, Nissan Europe, said: “When we introduced the world’s first mass-market electric vehicle, the Nissan LEAF, it triggered a new wave of interest in zero emission technology and was the first step on our path to achieving Intelligent Mobility.
 Since then, our electric vehicles have grown in popularity and today, our LEAF customers have reached a landmark moment, having collectively driven over three billion kilometres, saving almost 500 million kilograms of CO2emissions.”

 “But electric vehicles are just one element of Nissan’s vision.
 Our pay with energy café is the perfect way of showcasing how we can potentially revolutionise the way in which we generate and utilise energy.
 We want to allow people to experience for themselves how new technologies such as xStorage Home can benefit their lives today, as well as help improve the lives of future generations.”